andreikop/enki/features.md

  * Bookmarks
  * Best in class search and replace functionality
  * File system tree browser
+ * Class tree and Navigation in a file based on ctags
  * Locator.
 File open dialog with bash-like Tab completion and globs support.
 Even better, than bash.
  * Autocompletion, based on document contents
  * MIT Scheme and Standard ML (SML) [REPL integration]({{ page.baseurl }}/scheme.html)